wtgowers/human-style-atp/problemlist.md

 Let $a_1=p$ be a prime and for each positive integer $n$ let $a_{n+1}=2a_n-1$.
 Prove that there exists $n$ such that $a_n$ is composite. <em>[There are various approaches to this, but they require enough of an idea that the problem is not quite routine, and it is therefore challenging to think how a program might solve it.]</em>

+<h3>Rationality and irrationality</h3>

+Prove that $\sqrt 3$ is irrational, having been shown a proof that $\sqrt 2$ is irrational.
+(This is not really about irrationality but about a very simple process of generalization and abstraction.)

+Find two irrational numbers that add up to a rational number.

+Prove that a rational number plus an irrational number is always irrational.

+Prove that $\sqrt 2+\sqrt 3$ is irrational (given that $\sqrt n$ is irrational unless $n$ is a perfect square).